POETSII/tinsel/doc/Architecture.md

 ```

 Single-precision floating-point operations are implemented by the
-**tinsel FPU**, which may be shared by any number of cores, as
+**tinsel FPU**, which may be shared by any number of cores, as defined
-defined by the `LogCoresPerFPU` parameter.
-Note that, because the FPU
+by the `LogCoresPerFPU` parameter.
+Note that, because the FPU is
-is implemented using IP blocks provided by the FPGA vendor, there are
+implemented using IP blocks provided by the FPGA vendor, there are
-some inherent [limitations](h-missing-rv32imf-features) with respect
+some small [limitations](h-missing-rv32imf-features) with respect to
-to the RISC-V spec.
+the RISC-V spec.
 Most FPU operations have a high latency on the
 [DE5-Net](http://de5-net.terasic.com) (up to 14 clock cycles) so
 multithreading is essential for efficient implementation.